ksmin23/my-aws-cdk-examples/opensearch-service/README.md

 ### A note about Service-Linked Role
 Some cluster configurations (e.g VPC access) require the existence of the `AWSServiceRoleForAmazonElasticsearchService` Service-Linked Role.

 When performing such operations via the AWS Console, this SLR is created automatically when needed.
 However, this is not the behavior when using CloudFormation.
-If an SLR is needed, but doesn’t exist, you will encounter a failure message simlar to:
+If an SLR(Service-Linked Role) is needed, but doesn’t exist, you will encounter a failure message simlar to:

 <pre>
 Before you can proceed, you must enable a service-linked role to give Amazon OpenSearch Service...